jan-cieslik/cancer_informatics/docs/learning_R/joining_data.md

 #### `semi_join()`

-- This function returns all rows from the first/left data set with a match in the second/right data set.
+- This function returns all rows from the first/left dataset with a match in the second/right dataset.
-- Only columns of the left data set are retained!
+- Only columns of the left dataset are retained!

 ```r
 semi_join(patients2, patients2_id, by = "name")